-Antenatal Depression and Anxiety
+Antenatal/Prenatal Depression and Anxiety

 As the super helpful NCT website says, antenatal depression can rear its ugly head while you are with child.
 Said baby is still in womb, giving you piles.
-You can have just found out you are pregnant and instead of feeling like those mums on Facebook who post a pic of their wee stained stick with the words ‘2 weeks pregnant’ while jumping up and down for joy with flowers round their head , you think jeepers, this does not make me feel spritely at all.
+You could have just found out you are pregnant and instead of feeling like those mums on Facebook who post a pic of their wee stained stick with the words ‘2 weeks pregnant’ while jumping up and down for joy with flowers round their head , you think jeepers, this does not make me feel spritely at all.

 Birth Trauma and PTSD

-But for some, birth isnt that straightforward and can be a terrifying, anxiety inducing experience which leaves a big emotional mark on the mum.
+But for some, birth isn’t that straightforward and can be a terrifying, anxiety inducing experience which leaves a big emotional mark on the mum.
 The Birth Trauma Association say that ‘when we talk of birth trauma, we mean Post Traumatic Stress Disorder (PTSD) that occurs after childbirth.
 We also include those women who may not meet the clinical criteria for PTSD but who have some of the symptoms of the disorder’.

 The BTA outline characteristic features of PTSD as including:

 -An experience involving the threat of death or serious injury to an individual or another person close to them (e.g. their baby).